How to have a beauty salon in your home?

 There are many sizes of needles and anyone could use it: Those with a 0.1 to 0.2mm needle size creates micro pathways in the skin for skin products to better penetrate.
 When the needle is larger, like 0.5mm, that's when it creates tiny pricks around the skin and gives enough space in between so the wound healing response takes over.
 You grow new skin and you will have smooth, more even, skin.

 Don’t use this if you have eczema, psoriasis, and warts (are prone to spreading).
 If you have acne, don't roll over cystic skin or an open wound from a zit because it'll spread bacteria all over.

-After you cleaned your skin, many recommends icing your skin first because it’s going to be uncomfortable, especially the first time.
+After you cleaned your skin, many recommend icing your skin first because it’s going to be uncomfortable, especially the first time.
 After rolling, apply serum and many recommend start using anti-aging products.

 Make sure you clean it with 70% or higher alcohol after every use.

-If you use products that include Retinol, you should stop using them 4-5 days before rolling to avoid a really intense reaction of your skin.
+If you use products that include Retinol, you should stop using them 4-5 days before rolling to avoid a really intense reaction to your skin.